nasa-raspberry-si/evaluation/docs/evaluation-protocol.md

 In this project, there are three major separate components:
 * Testbeds:
   * [Ocean World Lander Autonomy Testbed (OWLAT)](https://www-robotics.jpl.nasa.gov/how-we-do-it/systems/ocean-world-lander-autonomy-testbed-owlat/):
-    * OWLAT Hardware Platform (`owlat-physical`): The testbed comprises a base, an instrument arm, and perception sensors typically found on lander missions.
-It provides the hardware interfaces and low-level software infrastructure to allow various autonomy solutions to command typical lander operations and receive telemetry and performance feedback through a ROS-based software interface in a plug-and-play manner.
+    * OWLAT Hardware Platform (`owlat-physical`): The testbed comprises a base, an instrument arm, and perception sensors (camera).
+It provides the hardware interfaces and low-level software infrastructure to allow various autonomy solutions to command typical lander operations and receive telemetry and performance feedback through a ROS-based software interface in a plug-and-play manner [2].
     * OWLAT Control Software Simulation (`owlat-sim`): This software provides a partial simulation of the OWLAT hardware platform via Dynamics and Real-Time Simulation (DARTS).
 The simulation currently only includes limited aspects of the system.
-In particular, a subset of the robotic arm via a subset of the ROS autonomy command interface.
+In particular, a subset of the robotic arm commands via ROS actions.
-  * [Ocean Worlds Autonomy Testbed for Exploration Research & Simulation (`OceanWATERS`)](https://github.com/nasa/ow_simulator): This software-based simulator emulates surface environmental conditions (e.g., lighting and surface material properties), robotic manipulator operation, and high-level lander systems.
+  * [Ocean Worlds Autonomy Testbed for Exploration Research & Simulation (`OceanWATERS`)](https://github.com/nasa/ow_simulator) [3]: This software-based simulator emulates surface environmental conditions (e.g., lighting and surface material properties), robotic manipulator operation, and high-level lander systems.
 The simulator provides system introspection capabilities.

 # Test Process